yeshenpy/ERL-Re2/README.md

 ## Publication

-If you find this repository useful, please cite our paper:
+If you find this repository useful or use our code, please cite our paper:

     @inproceedings{
     li2023erlre,